MSI's G65 Stealth Thin sports Max-Q and Intel 8th gen chip

 Fancy a super-slim work laptop that can let you game with the best graphics as well?
 MSI's new G65 Stealth Thin could be just the thing.

-Like the Asus Zephryus and the Acer Predator Triton 700, the MSI notebook uses Nvidia's Max-Q design architecture for a 17.7mm thick frame while weighing just 1.8 kg (3.97 lbs).
+Like the Asus Zephryus and the Acer Predator Triton 700 ($2,773.45 at Amazon.com), the MSI notebook uses Nvidia's Max-Q design architecture for a 17.7mm thick frame while weighing just 1.8 kg (3.97 lbs).
 It may be sleek, but the 15.6-inch G65 is no slouch when it comes to gaming -- it packs Intel's eighth-gen Core i7 processors, 32GB of DDR4 RAM and an Nvidia GeForce GTX 1070.

 For true gamer cred, the keyboard has RGB backlighting and each individual key's color is customizable.
 There's a wide range of presets -- my favorite was a disco-inspired setting.
 MSI's software, in partnership with SteelSeries, also lets the key act as alerts for when you're gaming, such as flashing red when your life is low.